-This annual, warm-season vegetable is related to squash, gourds and melons.
-Growing pumpkins in the home garden can be a fascinating experience providing you have plenty of room – a single plant can cover over 500 square feet.
+Growing pumpkins can be a fascinating experience providing you have the time and plenty of room – a single plant can cover over 500 square feet!

 Pumpkins require full sun, ample water and plenty of room to grow.
-Choose a site that is protected from cool winds and work in large amounts of compost and aged manures.
+Choose a site that is protected from cool winds and work in large amounts of garden compost and well aged chicken manure.
 The soil should be tilled deep and over a large area – roots and vines can wander for 15 feet in any direction.

 Tip: Old compost piles make great pumpkin patches.